dknoma/ultraviolet/README.md

 [https://github.com/dknoma](https://github.com/dknoma)

+## Credits
+Shovel Knight: Treasure Trove.
+Yacht Club Games, LLC, 2014.

 # Revision History
 Change log below:

+Version 1.0.1
+* Updated README with credits and disclaimer.

 Version 1.0.0
 * First version of the game with Affdex facial expression tracking (joy and anger/frustration) and Tobii eye tracking.

+# Fair Use
+This site and contents of the repository are for educational purposes only.

+Copyright Disclaimer under section 107 of the Copyright Act of 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.

+Fair use is a use permitted by copyright statute that might otherwise be infringing.

+## Fair Use Definition
+Fair use is a doctrine in United States copyright law that allows limited use of copyrighted material without requiring permission from the rights holders, such as commentary, criticism, news reporting, research, teaching or scholarship.
+It provides for the legal, non-licensed citation or incorporation of copyrighted material in another author’s work under a four-factor balancing test.